ray-project/ray/doc/source/ray-contribute/profiling.rst

   RAY_JEMALLOC_PROFILE=gcs_server \
   ray start --head

-  # You should be able to see the following logs.
+  # You should see the following logs.
   2021-10-20 19:45:08,175	INFO services.py:622 -- Jemalloc profiling will be used for gcs_server. env vars: {'LD_PRELOAD': '/Users/sangbincho/jemalloc-5.2.1/lib/libjemalloc.so', 'MALLOC_CONF': 'prof:true,lg_prof_interval:33,lg_prof_sample:17,prof_final:true,prof_leak:true'}

-Visualizing the Memory profile
+Visualizing the memory profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The output files will be at the path where we call "ray start".
+The output files are at the path where you call "ray start".
-A example of profile file is "jeprof.15786.0.f.heap", then we can use following commands to generate the .svg plot.
+For the example of profile file "jeprof.15786.0.f.heap", use following commands to generate the .svg plot.

 .. code-block:: bash